-The 2010 Plan, which was approved by the stockholders in June 2009 and replaced the 2000 Directors' Option Plan ("2000 Plan"), became effective March 16, 2010.
-The 2010 Plan permits the grant of stock options and restricted stock awards to non-employee members of Autodesk's Board of Directors.
-Options and awards granted under the 2010 Plan vest over periods ranging from one year to over a four year period and options expire within seven years from the date of grant.
-The 2010 Plan reserved 2.5 million shares of Autodesk common stock, plus 0.5 million shares that remained available for issuance under the 2000 Plan.
-At January 31, 2011, 2.8 million shares were available for future issuance.
-The 2010 Plan will expire in March 2020.
+The 2012 Director's Plan was approved by Autodesk's stockholders and became effective on January 6, 2012.
+The 2012 Directors' Plan replaced the 2010 Outside Directors' Plan, as amended ("2010 Plan").
+The 2012 Directors' Plan permits the grant of stock options, restricted stock units and restricted stock awards to non-employee members of Autodesk's Board of Directors.
+Each restricted stock unit or restricted stock award granted will be counted against the shares authorized for issuance under the 2012 Directors' Plan as 2.11 shares.
+As of January 31, 2012, no options or restricted stock have been granted under the 2012 Directors' Plan.
+Options and restricted stock that were granted under the 2010 Outside Directors' Plan vest over periods ranging from one year to over a four year period and options expire within seven years from the date of grant.
+The 2012 Directors' Plan reserved 2.6 million shares of Autodesk common stock.
+The 2012 Employee Plan will expire on June 30, 2022.
+At January 31, 2012, 2.6 million shares were available for future issuance under the 2012 Director's Plan.